-Pianist Henry Spinelli is Emeritus Professor of Music at Chatham University where he also served as Artistic Director of the Laboratory School of Music.
+Pianist Henry Spinelli is Professor Emeritus of Music at Chatham University where he also served as Artistic Director of the Laboratory School of Music.
 He is an alumnus of the Department of Music at Carnegie Institute of Technology and has recently served as Artist-Lecturer in the School of Music at Carnegie Mellon.
 He has given innumerable concerts throughout the United States, Canada, and the Caribbean, and has performed repeatedly in New York City in Carnegie Recital Hall, Town Hall, and Alice Tully Hall at Lincoln Center.
 In Washington, D.C., he appeared under the auspices of the Washington Performing Arts Society in recital at the Kennedy Center.
 He has been heard frequently on classical WQED-FM in Pittsburgh and has been featured on the NPR radio show “Grand Piano”.
 In addition to traditional repertoire for the piano, Spinelli's programs have focused on 20th-century music.
 He has given many lecture recitals on composers of the Belle Epoque and the music of Olivier Messiaen, and he is well-known for his performances of Charles Ives' "Concord" Sonata.

-Henry practices in his home studio on two beautiful 7-foot pianos, a Baldwin and a Bechstein, which he keeps in pristine condition.
-Henry let me know that when the time comes, he will gift these pianos to the Carnegie Mellon School of Music.
-I am sincerely grateful to Henry for his wonderful generosity, and we look forward to adding these instruments to the School.
-So we can continue to enjoy Henry’s artistry, I hope that time is many years in the future.
+For many years Henry practiced in his home studio on two beautiful 7-foot pianos, a Baldwin and a Bechstein, which he always kept in pristine condition.
+Henry let me know that when the time was right, he would gift these gorgeous instruments to the Carnegie Mellon School of Music.
+The time is here, and these two instruments are now permanent fixtures in the two new chamber music rehearsal rooms in the Hall of the Arts.